uedayou/simplelodi/README.md

 ## Notice

-If your Turtle file size is bigger than 10 MB, it may take a long time to load it.
+If your Turtle file size is bigger than 10 kB, it may take a long time to load it.
 In this case, please convert your Turtle file to RDF/XML or N-Triples format in advance.
 And then please do it again.